Sapu94/wow-lua-error-loader/README.md

 ---
 ## Features

-The specific feature set varies based on the error parser being used.
+The specific feature set varies based on the error handler which reported the error.
 The following parsers are implemented:

+### Blizzard

+Loads errors from the default Blizzard error UI with support for stack frames.

 ### TradeSkillMaster